vvvv/The-Gray-Book/reference/libraries/other-io.md

 # IO

 ## SerialPort
 Nodes for communicating via the serial port are included with vvvv.
-Use the Tokenizer nodes for decoding received data.
+For decoding received byte streams, use the Tokenizer nodes.